stinkytroll/tech264-cloud-linux/azure/azure_notes.md

 and **vertical scaling**:
 - **Scale Up**: This increases the resources (CPU, memory, disk) allocated to the existing VMs without changing the number of instances.
 - **Scale Down**: This decreases the resources allocated to the VMs when the high-performance requirements are no longer necessary.

+It has resource limits.
+A single scale set can only handle a certain amount of VMs, which requires high-level planning for it to function correctly.

 ![alt text](images/image-6.png)